-CAL Syntax Description Octal Code Si /HSj Floating-point reciprocal approximation of (Sj) to Si 070ij0
+CAL Syntax Description Octal Code Si /HSj Floating-point reciprocal approximation of (Sj) to Si 070 ij 0

-Instruction 070 is executed in the Reciprocal Approximation functional unit.
+The Reciprocal Approximation functional unit executes instruction 070.

 Instruction 070 forms an approximation to the reciprocal of the normalized floating-point quantity in Sj and enters the result into Si.
 This instruction occurs in the divide sequence to compute the quotient of two floating-point quantities as described in section 4 under Floating-point Arithmetic.